What is an Afro-descendant nose?

 Alar base reduction

-If the nostrils are too open, they can be closed with a small cut on their inferolateral part.
-The scar, like that of the columella, usually has very good quality in the post-operative period.
+If the nostrils are too open, they can be reduced with a small cut on their inferolateral part.
+The scar, like that of the columella, usually becomes discreet in the post-operative period, although scar quality varies between patients.

 Result of ethnic rhinoplasty in Brazil

-The recovery is quick and practically painless.
+Recovery after ethnic rhinoplasty is usually manageable with prescribed medication and structured post-operative guidance.
 I advise my patients to sleep on their backs for a month, avoid physical exertion, and refrain from wearing glasses for two months.
-The natural and balanced result is usually visible within the first few weeks, but the final result appears only after about a year, as it is over time that the reduction of swelling and improvement of healing refine the nose.
-In thicker skins, typical of Afro-descendant noses, this process may take a little longer, but the results are very rewarding.
+The natural and balanced result is usually visible within the first few weeks, but the final result appears only after about a year, as swelling decreases and healing gradually refines the nose.
+In thicker skins, typical of Afro-descendant noses, this process may take a little longer.
 Many international patients who travel to Brazil for cosmetic surgery appreciate the comprehensive follow-up I provide, including online consultations during the post-operative period.

 Book your ethnic rhinoplasty in Brazil

 Book your consultation for ethnic rhinoplasty in Brazil with a board-certified plastic surgeon.
-I perform aesthetic and functional rhinoplasty at my clinic in Brazil, and I can help you improve the appearance of your nose as well as breathe better.
+I perform aesthetic and functional rhinoplasty at my clinic in Brazil, planning nasal shape and breathing function together when obstruction is identified.
 International patients choosing medical tourism in Brazil for cosmetic surgery receive comprehensive support throughout their journey, from initial online consultation to post-operative follow-up.
 Contact the Zamarian Clinic now and speak with one of our receptionists, who will be delighted to book your assessment and answer any questions.

 Also learn about ethnic rhinoplasty (dedicated page), revision rhinoplasty, ultrasonic rhinoplasty, septorhinoplasty, and male rhinoplasty.
 Mentoplasty can complement the balance of the profile.
 See information about the cost.